 When is it time to replace a car?

-Continued maintenance issues
+Chronic maintenance issues

 Alternative energy and new technology have dramatically increased the fuel efficiency of modern cars.
 Those looking for a car that won’t use a lot of gas (or any at all) can find plenty of hybrid and electric vehicles on the market, and they’re becoming more affordable every year.